CircuitChaos/vtlivesgram/README.md

 ### CFft

-This is the most important part of the program.
-It uses libfftw to perform FFT calculations.
+This is the core part of the program.
+It uses *libfftw* to perform FFT calculations.
 Its main method is CFft::operator().
-When called, first it checks the output width and calculates FFT width from it (multiplies it by two), as the output contains only relevant number of frequency bins (half of the FFT width).
+When called, it checks the output width and calculates FFT width from it (multiplies it by two), as the output contains only relevant number of frequency bins (half of the FFT width).
 If the FFT width has been changed (or it's the first call), it calls CFft::init() to reinitialize input and output buffers, recreate FFT window and FFTW plan.
-Then it creates a vector storing magnitudes, splits input samples into a number of blocks, each containing a number of samples equal to the FFT width, applies a FFT window on them and performs one or more FFT operations, calling fftw_execute().
+Then it creates a vector to store magnitudes, splits input samples into a number of blocks, each containing a number of samples equal to the FFT width, applies a FFT window on them and performs one or more FFT operations, calling fftw_execute().
 After each FFT round, it parses the FFT output and obtains magnitudes from the complex samples returned by the FFT by calculating the square root of the sum of squares of the real and